paulbgtr/BitMonoDocs/README.md

 It includes Bitmono's documentation as well as other information about the project.

+## Project Status

+This project is unfinished and is in active development.

 ## Development

 Clone the repository, install the dependencies and start the application